Why We're Different From Every Other Weather Site

 While speed is crucial, reliability is equally important.
 We've built multiple layers of redundancy to ensure you never miss a tornado warning, even if our primary systems experience issues.

-Primary System: NWS Open Interface
+Primary Systems: NWS Open Interface & ECCC CAP Alerts

-Backup System: NWS Public API
+Backup Systems: NWS Public API & ECCC Public Feeds

 Cross-Validation